secwexen/security-playbooks/README.md

 - **Adversary Emulation (Lab Only)** – Reproduce attacker techniques to validate defensive capabilities
 - **Training & Skill Development** – Strengthen technical skills through hands-on, scenario-based exercises

+## Legal & Authorized Use Only

+This Security Playbooks repository is intended strictly for **educational, research, and authorized security testing purposes only**.

+Unauthorized use of this software, including deployment against systems without explicit permission, is strictly prohibited.

+Users are solely responsible for ensuring their activities comply with all applicable laws and regulations.

+The maintainers assume no liability for misuse or any damages resulting from the use of this project.

 ## Disclaimer

 The contents of this repository, including scripts, scenarios, and detection rules, are provided **for educational, research purposes only**.
 No responsibility for any damage, misuse, or legal consequences resulting from the use of this material.